ehgoodenough/zeus/README.md

 ### To Do ###

-- Refactor requires to imports.
+- Refactor requires to imports, especially for Pixi.
+- Push some of the experiment code into container code.
 - Use urlhashes to toggle devtools.